-Hal Cohen serves as the Secretary of Human Services.
-He began service in December of 2014.
-Prior to his appointment, Hal had been the Executive Director of Central Vermont Community Action Council (CVCAC).
+Hal Cohen is the Executive Director at Vermont Adult Learning.
+Hal was the former Secretary of Human Services for the State of Vermont.
+Hal has served as the Executive Director of Central Vermont Community Action Council (CVCAC).
 Headquartered in Barre, Vermont, CVCAC serves over 20,000 people a year and is dedicated to helping low-income people become economically self-sufficient.
 Hal’s professional and civic involvement includes sitting on a number of local and state boards such as the Vermont Council on Rural Development, the Central Vermont Workforce Investment Board, the Vermont Workforce Development Council, and the Central Vermont Hunger Taskforce.
 Hal has an M.A. in counseling psychology from Antioch New England Graduate School and an M.S. in nonprofit management from the New School for Social Research.
 He resides with his wife in Middlesex, Vermont.

 Peter Walke became the Managing Director of Efficiency Vermont in May of 2022.
 Prior to that Walke served as Commissioner of the Vermont Department of Environmental Conservation, after serving as the Deputy Secretary for the Vermont Agency of Natural Resources.
 As Deputy Secretary of ANR Peter was selected to co-chair the Vermont Climate Action Commission and to represent Vermont on the Regional Greenhouse Gas Initiative.
 Before his return to Vermont Walke served as Chief of Staff for the New York Department of Environmental Conservation.